tejasvi541/COMP-6651/README.md

     }
 ```

+- To run the DFS based algorithms run faster there is a MAX_ATTEMPTS global variable you can set it to some smaller number.
 - Use Positional graphs for A\* and Other normal graphs for other algorithms

 <p>Also you can directly use the graph generator or if you want to tune the values of <code>n</code> or <code>r</code> you can do that in the GraphGenerator file on lines 14 and 15</p>